earl-placido/schedule-me-app/Docs/retrospective.md

     - Untapped developer time as devs waited for setup to be done
     - A lot of us did not feel invested in the project early on
     - Once setup was ready, those of us who hadn't participated had a steep learning curve and took a long time to get settled into coding features
-  - Peer sessions (with the less knowledgeable leading the coding) we did recently proved that although some developer time is not maximized in the short run, it works out better in the longer run
+  - Peer sessions (with the less knowledgeable leading the coding) we did recently proved that although some developer time is not maximized in the short run, it works out better in the longer run.
+- We should have attempted to define a smaller MVP/earliest usable/testable product.
+  - With this, it would have been easier to define smaller, more meaningful, and more concrete tasks to each person in the group.
+It might have also increased developer investment in the project and provided a sense of accomplishment and progress throughout.
+  - Defining a smaller MVP could have also provided us a chance to establish earlier and more concrete deadlines to measure our progress and motivate those of us who like working towards a deadline.